filipdanic/blogfolio/src/source/_posts/red-flags-on-your-resume.md

 Before I can get any positive signals I might encounter negative ones in form of spelling, grammar, or styling errors.
 This is “first bias” territory.

 These are not acceptable and they will weigh against you.
-If your CV is not in your native language, you do not get a free pass.
+If your resume is not in your native language, you do not get a free pass.
 You are judged the same as everyone else.

 These errors indicate that you do not take things seriously.
 You lack attention to detail and professionalism.
-How can I expect you to communicate well with the team or our clients if you can’t communicate well on your own CV?
+How can I expect you to communicate well with the team or our clients if you can’t communicate well on your own resume?

 _**On the other hand, a spotless resume also comes with the benefit of sending out some positive signals.**_